Fever in babies is a common concern among parents and caregivers. However, a fever itself is not dangerous.

 Call a doctor or seek medical care if a baby has a fever and one of the following:

-- The fever does not go down with medication, or the child still seems sick with medication.
+- The child still seems sick with medication.

 - The baby is taking antibiotics but does not seem better within a day or two.